 Parish Notice Board Installation In Brandhall, West Midlands

-Brandhall is a suburb of Oldbury in the south of Sandwell near the borders later Birmingham and Halesowen in the West Midlands.
-The build up of the area commenced during the 1930s when the construction of several hundred private houses along the Hagley Road and Wolverhampton Road, as capably as several side roads leading off the main dual carriageways.
+Brandhall is a suburb of Oldbury in the south of the Metropolitan Borough of Sandwell, West Midlands, bordering Birmingham and Halesowen.
+The evolve of the area commenced during the 1930s like the construction of several hundred private houses along the Hagley Road and Wolverhampton Road, as with ease as several side roads leading off the main dual carriageways.
 However, most of Brandhall was developed in the 1950s and 1960s, when several thousand council houses, flats and bungalows were built by Oldbury Council.
-Most of the tall and medium-rise flats in Brandhall were demolished in the upfront 2000s and in their place housing associations built additional low-rise homes.
-Brandhall is growing to be a more popular place due to the construction of additional facilities, such as a local supermarket and a doctor’s surgery.
+Most of the tall and medium-rise flats in Brandhall were demolished in the before 2000s and in their place housing dealings built supplementary low-rise homes.
+Brandhall is growing to be a more popular place due to the construction of other facilities, such as a local supermarket and a doctor’s surgery.

 Brandhall (along gone the flaming of the Oldbury borough, and the neighbouring boroughs of Smethwick and Rowley Regis) became part of the County Borough of Warley in 1966, but this treaty lasted just eight years until Warley merged subsequent to West Bromwich to form Sandwell Metropolitan Borough in 1974.Source